-Learn how to draw Malala Yousafzai with this easy step by step tutorial.
-She is a Pakistani advocate who fights for women’s education and the youngest Nobel Prize laureate.
+Below you’ll find an easy step-by-step tutorial for how to draw Malala and a Malala Coloring Page.
+She is a Pakistani advocate who fights for women’s education and is the youngest ever Nobel Prize laureate.

 Sure to be the subject of a few school studies these days, this tutorial will hopefully help students make a hand-drawn portrait of Malala, lovely scarf and all.
 It only takes a few lines to make those folds look real.